lino-framework/voga/docs/userman/tour.rst

-.. _faggio.tour:
+.. _voga.tour:

 ==============================
-An introduction to Lino Faggio
+An introduction to Lino Voga
 ==============================

 - Partners